dhruvsharmads0506/DSA-PROBLEM-SOLVE/README.md

 <br>
 P-1 Power Of Two = <a href="https://github.com/dhruvsharmads0506/DSA-PROBLEM-SOLVE/blob/main/Bit%20Manipulation/PowerOfTwo.cpp" target="_blank">CLICK HERE TO VIEW</a><br>
 P-2 Count Bits = <a href="https://github.com/dhruvsharmads0506/DSA-PROBLEM-SOLVE/blob/main/Bit%20Manipulation/CountBit.cp" target="_blank">CLICK HERE TO VIEW</a><br>
-P-2 Bitwise AND of Numbers Range = <a href="https://github.com/dhruvsharmads0506/DSA-PROBLEM-SOLVE/blob/main/Bit%20Manipulation/BitwiseANDofNumbersRange.cpp" target="_blank">CLICK HERE TO VIEW</a><br>
+P-3 Bitwise AND of Numbers Range = <a href="https://github.com/dhruvsharmads0506/DSA-PROBLEM-SOLVE/blob/main/Bit%20Manipulation/BitwiseANDofNumbersRange.cpp" target="_blank">CLICK HERE TO VIEW</a><br>
+P-4 Single Number – Given a non-empty array of integers where every element appears twice except for one, find that single one.
+ = <a href="https://github.com/dhruvsharmads0506/DSA-PROBLEM-SOLVE/blob/main/Bit%20Manipulation/SingleNumber.cpp" target="_blank">CLICK HERE TO VIEW</a><br>
+P-5 Single Number – Given a non-empty array of integers where every element appears twice except for one, find that single one.
+ = <a href="https://github.com/dhruvsharmads0506/DSA-PROBLEM-SOLVE/blob/main/Bit%20Manipulation/SingleNumber.cpp" target="_blank">CLICK HERE TO VIEW</a><br>
+P-6 Single Number – Given a non-empty array of integers where every element appears twice except for one, find that single one.
+ = <a href="https://github.com/dhruvsharmads0506/DSA-PROBLEM-SOLVE/blob/main/Bit%20Manipulation/SingleNumber.cpp" target="_blank">CLICK HERE TO VIEW</a><br>

 <h2>Recursion Problems -</h2>
 <br>